Cacti/documentation/Spikekill.md

 Spikekill is designed to overwrite specific data points in one or more RRD files.
-You should use great caution when running Spikekill, and you should always ensure you have proper backups from which to restore your RRD files if Spikekill performs a modification that you did not expect.
+You should use great caution when running Spikekill, and you should always ensure you have proper backups from which to restore your RRDfiles if Spikekill performs a modification that you did not expect.

 ## Overview